YashdalfTheGray/talk-writer/README.md

 ### Dev server

-You can use the `talk-writer dev-server` subcommand to spin up a dev server with hot module reloading so that you can see your changes as you're developing your application.
+You can use the `talk-writer server` subcommand to spin up a dev server with hot module reloading so that you can see your changes as you're developing your application.

+#### `--config`

+The partial Webpack config file to use to build the application.
+One is already generated for you by the generation subcommand which can just be used.

+#### `--hot`

+Whether to enable hot module reloading or not.
+The application being built must be configured correctly for this option to work.